-The Stockman’s Hall of Fame is a little on the expensive side and I’d say overpriced for what you get.
+The Australian Stockman’s Hall of Fame is a little on the expensive side and I’d say overpriced for what you get.
 But, if you’re mad on this sort of thing, it might just be worth it to you.

-3. Camden Park Station sunset tour
+3. Take A Camden Park Station Sunset Tour

 This was our favourite thing to do in Longreach.
 I loved this experience of visiting a cattle station, which seems bizarre as there were no cattle or working sheep.

 The spirit that shaped so many incredible things about our country and culture.

 Camden Park Station is 15km out of Longreach and is one of the older cattle stations in the area.
 It’s quite well-known having had the Prince of Wales and Camilla visit in 2012.
 Queen Elizabeth also visited and enjoyed tea and scones with James’ grandfather in 1970.